 Week 1, Sept.
 30th: Transportation, Equity and Community in Portland

 Week 5, Oct.
-28th: Coronavirus and its Effects on Traffic
+28th: Effective Community Engagement and Advocacy

 Nov.
 11th – Veteran's Day: No Class

 Nov.
 13: Active Transportation and Community for Resiliency

 Week 8, Nov.
 18th: Visions for the Future, Honoring the Past

 Nov.
 25th – Thanksgiving: No Class